logo-lakshmshree

 • Market Performance: The average CMP of all listed securities on a stock exchange reflects the overall market performance.
 A rising average CMP indicates a bullish market, while a declining average CMP suggests a bearish trend.

-• Portfolio Evaluation: Investors track the CMP of their holdings to monitor their portfolio's performance by understanding the current market value of their investments; they can assess their overall gains or losses and adjust their investment strategy as needed.
+• Portfolio Evaluation: Investors track the market price of their holdings to monitor their portfolio's performance by understanding the current market value of their investments; they can assess their overall gains or losses and adjust their investment strategy as needed.

-The CMP provides a snapshot of a security's current market sentiment.
+The CMP in stock market provides a snapshot of a security's current market sentiment.
 This information is crucial for investors and traders to make informed decisions and navigate the dynamic world of the stock market.

 CMP vs LTP: Difference between CMP and LTP